hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_eid.md

 # MDM Enterprise Identifiers

-An Enterprise Identifier (EID) is a unique identifier that can be attached to target resources.
+An Enterprise Identifier (EID) is a unique identifier that can be attached to source resources.
 Each implementation is expected to use exactly one EID system for incoming resources, defined in the MDM Rules file.
-If a target resource with a valid EID is submitted, that EID will be copied over to the Golden resource that was matched.
-In the case that the incoming target resource had no EID assigned, an internal EID will be created for it.
+If a source resource with a valid EID is submitted, that EID will be copied over to the Golden Resource that was matched.
+In the case that the incoming source resource had no EID assigned, an internal EID will be created for it.
 There are thus two classes of EID:
  * Internal EIDs, created by HAPI-MDM, and
  * External EIDs, provided by the submitted resources.